Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 Let's be honest, you will quickly need (at least):

 - **a router**: for navigation
-- **a state manager**: to centralize and manage your application state in a single source of truth (the application store)
+- **a state manager**: to centralize and manage your application's state in a single source of truth (the application store)

-The React's team doesn't provide any of those & won't give you any advice about what to use.
+The React team doesn't provide any of those & won't give you any advice about what to use.
 But there are some popular options out there for that.
 <small>N.B.
-I didn't make any real research about how popular they are, so that's mostly my feeling… guess you'll have to go it with even if I'm wrong 😐</small>.
+I didn't make any real research about how popular they are, so that's mostly my feeling… guess you'll have to go with it even if I'm wrong 😐</small>.

-On the contrary, Vue's team provides some official packages.
+On the contrary, the Vue team provides some official packages.
 You still can use other packages but when learning, it's a good thing to know that you can start with the official ones.

 **So here's my list of the most common solutions to fulfill those needs:**